simd-everywhere/simde/README.md

 instructions must have a test (see `test.c`), as well as a portable implementation in the relevant header.

-## Portability

-The code currently requires GCC (or a compiler which implements GCC's vector extensions, like clang or icc).

-I plan to move from GCC's vector extensions to loops annotated with OpenMP 4 SIMD pragmas soon (note that this doesn't mean the code will require OpenMP; the SIMD pragmas don't have any runtime dependencies, they just provide a standard way to annotate code for the compiler).

 ## Related Projects

 This is very similar to the builtins module in